JeffreyHelder/JeffreyHelder/README.md

 - And finally I've recently taken up media-creation as a hobby

 ### Closing
 My goal every night is to be better than I was that morning.
-A day without learning is a day wasted.
+A day without learning is a day wasted. <br />
 Coffee.